-The following is the recommendation of RNTCP: If two or three
+The following is the recommendation of RNTCP: If one

-samples of sputa are smear positive it may be considered as sputum
+or two samples of sputa are smear positive it may be

-x-ray is not suggestive, then TB is ruled out.
-If all the three
+suggestive, then TB is ruled out.
+If all the smears

-smears

-turn out to be smear negative but X-ray finding suggest
+turn out to be smear negative but X-ray finding

-negative tuberculosis and is put on
+be sputum smear negative tuberculosis and is put on

 How is tuberculosis treated?

-cases and sputum smear negative but seriously ill with
+newly diagnosed cases and sputum smear negative but

-begun.
 If the sputum remains positive despite the intensive

-phase, then the four drugs of intensive phase is continued for another
+phase, then the four drugs of intensive phase is

-rifampicin given three times a week for four
+and rifampicin given three times a week for four

 What is MDR-TB?